 Intake Process, Treatment Plan, and Start of Services

-As part of the intake process, we will take time to visit with you and your child, review any previous records, testing, and/or services you have received as part of our process of understanding "the whole child".
+As part of the intake process, our Autism expert (Your ABA Supervisor) will take time to interview you to get as much information as possible to understand your child, do an observation of your child, review any previous records, testing, and/or services you have received, and do an assessment of current skills as part of our process of understanding "the whole child".

 Ongoing ABA Therapy

 Assessments, Child Specific Goals, and Progress Through Data Monitoring